cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 YAML files in the `/cmd_ref/` subdirectory are automatically discovered at runtime, so we don't need to do anything special once we have created this file

-Four basic command_reference parameters will be defined for each resource property:
+The following basic command_reference parameters will be defined for each resource property:

  1. `config_get:` This defines the NX-OS CLI command (usually a 'show...' command) used to retrieve the property's current configuration state.
 Note that some commands may not be present until a feature is enabled.
  2. `config_get_token:` A regexp pattern for extracting state values from the config_get output.
  3. `config_set:` The NX-OS CLI configuration command(s) used to set the property configuration.
 May contain wildcards for variable parameters.
  4. `default_value:` This is typically the "factory" default state of the property, expressed as an actual value (true, 12, "off", etc)
+ 5. `kind:` The data type of this property.
+If omitted, the property will be a string by default.
+Commonly used values for this property are `int` and `boolean`.
+ 6. `multiple:` By default a property is assumed to be found once or not at all by the `config_get`/`config_get_token` lookup, and an error will be raised if multiple matches are found.
+If multiple matches are valid and expected, you must set `multiple: true` for this property.

 There are additional YAML command parameters available which are not covered by this document.
 Please see the [README_YAML.md](../lib/cisco_node_utils/cmd_ref/README_YAML.md) document for more information on the structure and semantics of these files.
 The properties in this example require additional context for their config_get_token values because they need to differentiate between different eigrp instances.
 Most properties will also have a default value.